gemerden/anygraph/README.md

 class SomeNode(object): # a directed graph
     next_nodes = Many()
 ```
 More powerful is the ability to create double linked graphs.
-In that case only giving the name of the reverse relationship is sufficient:
+In that case `One` and `Many` need to be initialized with the name of the reverse relationship:
 ```python
 class Person(object): # a non-directed graph
     friends = Many('friends')